Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Multisections and relative Euler classes

 We write $Z(s)=\{p \; |\; \LLL(p,0)\neq 0\}$ for the zero locus of a multisection $s$.
 A multisection $s$ is \emph{transverse to zero} if every local branch is transverse to the zero section; in this case, we write $s\pitchfork 0.$

-Addition and scalar multiplication of multisections are defined in \cite[Page 38]{Dusa} via These operations define a vector space structure on the set of multisections.
+Linear operations multisections are defined in \cite[Page 38]{Dusa} via These operations define a vector space structure on the set of multisections.
 When a finite group $G$ acts on $E\to M$, an induced action on multisections is defined via $(g\cdot\LLL)(x,v)=\LLL(g^{-1}(x,v)).$ The \emph{symmetrization} of $\LLL$ with respect to $G$ is defined in \cite[Definition A.10]{PST14} as the $G$-invariant multisection